 If you’re looking for that once-in-a-lifetime kind of experience, well football fans, this year you get two.
 The Enshrinement Ceremony at Fawcett Stadium is the emotional centerpiece to the multi-day festival.
 Fans will never see so many of football’s best from past and present in one place at the same time, nor will they see so many large men cry tears of joy.
 This year the Class of 2020 will be enshrined on Saturday, Aug.
 7, with the Class of 2021 getting their moment on Sunday, Aug.
 8.

 Easy, tough guy.
 When it’s your favorite player up there giving a heartfelt speech — who you’ve lived and died with every Sunday and bought their jerseys for your kids (and maybe your dog) — you try not to “get a little dust” in your eyes!

 Did you think you’d be this close to the Rock & Roll Hall of Fame and not rock out?
 Please.

-The Concert for Legends wraps up the Hall of Fame Enshrinement Festival Sunday, Aug.
-4 with a concert from multi-platinum, Grammy Award-winning rock band Imagine Dragons at Tom Benson Hall of Fame Stadium.
-Tickets always go fast for this one, and with a headliner like that you better get yours early.
+The Concert for Legends wraps up the Hall of Fame Enshrinement Festival Monday, Aug.
+9 with a concert from multi-platinum, Grammy and CMA Award-winning country music superstar Brad Paisley and Rock & Roll Hall of Famers Lynyrd Skynyrd at Tom Benson Hall of Fame Stadium.
+Tickets always go fast for this one, and with headliners like these, you better get your tickets early.